RisingDuskFTW/unsw-course-recommendations/README.md

 The weekly structure for COMP6771 consists of two 2-hour lectures, one 2-hour workshop where you can work on the many weekly lab exercises.
 Initially, there were eight of these a week, which would mean spending up to 6 hours a week just on these exercises worth 1% of your final grade each week.
 This was reduced to four per week after flexi-week, but the sour taste was already left behind.
 The assignments were initially the best part of the course, and the first two of them were actually pretty fun to do.
 However, they are quite a bit of work, and problems with the third one made it not nearly as enjoyable for me.
 Also, any communication on the course forum was either abrupt or non-helpful, so overall do not recommend taking this course *unless* you really need the uni structure to learn C++.

+**Edit 24T1:** It seems like Hayden Smith may be taking this course in 24T2.
+If this is indeed the case (which seems quite likely at this point), this course jumps up to recommended, especially if you would like to learn modern C++ syntax and features.

 ## COMP Electives I plan to take

 ### COMP3231/3891 – (Extended) Operating Systems